Andrew03/transformer-abstractive-summarization/README.md

 ### CNN/Daily Mail
 The data and splits used in the paper can be downloaded from [OpenNMT](http://opennmt.net/OpenNMT-py/Summarization.html).
+First, remove the start and end sentence tags using the sed command in the link provided.
 To process the data, run the following command:
 ```
 python scripts/encode_cnndm.py --src_file {source file} --tgt_file {target file} --out_file {output file}
 ```

 ### XSum
-The data and splits used in the paper can be downloaded from [XSum](https://github.com/EdinburghNLP/XSum/tree/master/XSum-Dataset).
+The data and splits used in the paper can be scraped using [XSum](https://github.com/EdinburghNLP/XSum/tree/master/XSum-Dataset).
+Run the commands up through `Extract text from HTML Files` section.
 To process the data, run the following command:
 ```
 python scripts/encode_xsum.py --summary_dir {summary directory} --splits_file {split file} --train_file {train file} --val_file {val file} --test_file {test_file}
 ```

 ### Newsroom
-The data and splits used in the paper can be downloaded from [Newsroom](https://github.com/clic-lab/newsroom).
+The data and splits used in the paper can be downloaded from [Newsroom](https://summari.es/download/).
 To process the data, run the following command:
 ```
 python scripts/encode_newsroom.py --in_file {input split file} --out_file {output file}